C00kie-/IoT-workshop-materials/notes/qemu-mips.md

 / # mount --rbind /sys sys/
 / # mount --rbind /dev dev/
 ~~~~

+When changing the root directory, the system directory such as `/sys` or `/dev` needs to be recreated.

 #### running the http services from the firmware